Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Experiments

 \subsection{Results and Wall-clock Time Comparison}

 Training experiments are conducted for each task using both \textsc{Elastica} and \textsc{DisMech}.
-For each simulator and task, we report results across five random seeds using 500 parallel environments per training run.
+For each simulator and task, we report results across five random seeds using 500 parallel environments.
 All experiments are performed on a 128-core Intel Xeon Platinum 8369B @ 2.90\,GHz CPU and an NVIDIA GeForce RTX 3090 GPU.
-The discounted return with respect to both environment steps and wall-clock time is shown in Fig.~\ref{fig:results}, and the corresponding average wall-clock times are summarized in Table~\ref{tab:time}.
+The average discounted return (Eq.~\ref{eq:avg_discounted_return}) with respect to both environment steps and wall-clock time is shown in Fig.~\ref{fig:results}, and the corresponding average wall-clock times are summarized in Table~\ref{tab:time}.